henryefranks/face-tracking/README.md

-# Face Tracking
+# OpenCV Face Tracking

-To start the server run `python server.py`.
+Use either server.py (SimpleHTTPServer-based) or flask.py (Flask-based)

+Run the server on the device with the webcam, then run either client_test.py (to see a direct stream) or tracking.py (for face tracking)